 Kelly Moran, Nordic Affect, ACME, Morbid Angel, Linda Catlin Smith, and other stirring sounds playing lately at Night After Night HQ.

-Halfway through his final season, and with Contact! returning for two chamber-music concerts at National Sawdust, New York Philharmonic music director Alan Gilbert talks at length about his association with new music as part of a broad mix of objectives he pursued, and offers glimpses of what his future might hold.
+Halfway through his final season, New York Philharmonic music director Alan Gilbert talks at length about his association with new music, and offers glimpses of what his future might hold.

 One of my favorite things about composer David Smooke is how wide open his ears are.
 No matter how bizarre the music, he will want to check it out.
 His own music demonstrates this sort of receptivity in its colorful variety, dramatic textures and quirky spirit.
 The works on his debut portrait album, Nutshell Studies of Unexplained Death, range from brooding and creepy to funky and joyous, wrapped up a combination of thoughtful composition and spontaneous improvisations.